 In addition to our own extensive experience with these products, we also consulted with other contractors and professionals, as well as other dedicated DIYers to get their opinions on picking out the drills that had the most potential and designing our scoring and testing plan.
 We put these tools to the test in both controlled side-by-side evaluations and by using them for various home renovation projects we undertook throughout our testing period.
 In total, we drilled hundreds of holes in both metal and wood with these tools, using everything from standard twist drills to paddle bits and giant hole saws.
 We drove in well over 1000 screws — everything from standard #9 wood screws to hulking ½" lag bolts.
 We also did an exhaustive battery test to see just how many holes you could drill, or screws you could drive, with each drill before they ran out of juice.
 Finally, to finish out our tests we rated and scored the ergonomics, comfort, and convenience features of each power tool.

 Analysis and Test Results

-To see which cordless drill is really the best of the best, we researched and compared user reviews and manufacturer's specifications of over 100 different models, then bought the 15 most compelling to test side-by-side.
+To see which cordless drill is the best of the best, we researched and compared specifications of all the top tools around, then bought the most compelling to test side-by-side.
 We rated and scored these tools in tons of different tests, grouping them into four weighted rating metrics — drilling, driving, battery life, and convenience — with our results discussed below.